ceramicnetwork/CEA/README.md

 ### Working Group Meetings

-CEA members self-organize into topic-based initiatives, called working groups.
-Individual working groups create their own charter, decide their own meeting schedule, and get their own designated channel in the Ceramic discord server.
-Typically, working groups meet every two weeks so they have something to share out at the next bi-weekly CEA meeting.
-Notes from working group meetings are helpful to keep the rest of the CEA aligned.
-Use the CEA [meetings notes template](templates/meeting-notes-template.md) to take good meeting notes.
+CEA members self-organize into topic-based working groups.
+Individual working groups create their own charter, decide their own meeting schedule, and communicate in their own designated channel in the Ceramic discord server.
+Typically, working groups meet frequently enough to share out at the next CEA meeting (currently every 6 weeks).
+Use the CEA [meetings notes template](templates/meeting-notes-template.md) to take good meeting notes to keep the rest of the CEA aligned.

 ## Working Groups